Professor of Earthquake Engineering (University of Bristol)

 Anastasios Sextos (www.asextos.net) is a Professor of Earthquake Engineering at the University of Bristol, UK which he joined in 2015 after serving for 12 years at Aristotle University of Thessaloniki as a Lecturer, (tenure-track and tenured) Assistant Professor and Associate Professor.
 He is currently the founding Director of the new MSc Programme in Earthquake Engineering and Infrastructure Resilience at the University of Bristol, UK and the Academic co-Lead for the Soil-Foundation-Structure Interaction Facility of the UK Collaboratorium for Research on Infrastructure and Cities in Bristol.

-During 2011-17 he was awarded and managed, as coordinator, 16 Grants worth over £4.5million, funded by UK, EU, USA, Germany and China.
-He is currently the coordinator of a large H2020 consortium on Seismic Risk of Natural Gas Pipeline Networks (www.exchange-risk.eu) and the holder of the EPSRC-Global Challenges £1.6M grant on the Seismic Safety and Resilience of Schools in Nepal (www.safernepal.net).
+During 2011-20 he was awarded and managed as Lead PI and PI, 20 Grants worth approximately £5.47million (€6.6m), funded by EU, UK, Greece, Germany and China.
+He is currently the coordinator (Lead PI) of a large EU/H2020 consortium on Seismic Risk of Natural Gas Pipeline Networks and the holder of the EPSRC-Global Challenges £1.6m (€1.9m) grant on the Seismic Safety and Resilience of Schools in Nepal.